Skip to content

 requests.post(url, json=body)

-The new version of DingTalk group bots adds relevant security verification handling, please refer to the official documentation for details
+The new version of DingTalk group bots includes relevant security verification processing; for more details, please refer to the official documentation.

 For more detailed content, please refer to the official DingTalk bot documentation: https://developers.dingtalk.com/document/app/custom-robot-access